robphilipp/stream-charts/README.md

 [Change History](changes.md) •
 [Example Project](https://github.com/robphilipp/stream-charts-examples)

-`stream-charts` are [react](https://reactjs.org)-based time-series charts for viewing high frequency data, streamed in real-time using [rxjs](https://rxjs-dev.firebaseapp.com).
-Generally, update periods of 25 ms aren't a problem for about a hundred or so time-series.
-To achieve this type of performance, the charts are implemented using [d3](https://d3js.org) SVG elements, wrapped in react functional components, and keep chart updates outside the react render cycle.

-### quick overview

-With `stream-charts` you can display initial (or static) data as well as live data from an `Observable`.
+## [&#10514;](#top) <span id="intro">intro</span>
+`stream-charts` is a [react](https://reactjs.org)-based library for building real-time time-series charts for viewing high frequency data.
+Ingesting and plotting new data for about 100 time-series every 25 ms isn't generally a problem.

+The following plot types are currently available:

+1. **Scatter Plot**: for plotting time-series data.
+2. **Raster Plot**: for plotting event-timing data.
+3. **Bar Plot**: for plotting time-series as bars that show the current value and its minimum, maximum, and mean values for all times and time-windows.
+4. **Poincare Plot**: for plotting function iterates (`f[n](t)` vs `f[n-m](t)`).

 `Charts` are composable using react components.
-So you can add different axis types, multiple axes, trackers, tooltips, and plots.
+So you can add different axis types, multiple axes, trackers, tooltips, and plots. `stream-charts` provides the following react components from which to build your own charts:
+1. The [Chart](#chart-usage) serves as the container, holding the other components as children, and providing the data to the plot.
+2. The [ContinuousAxis](#continuous-axes-usage) and [OrdinalAxis](#ordinal-axes-usage) components define the x- and y-axes, and provide the scales for the axes.
+Charts are required to have at least one x-axis and one y-axis.
+3. The optional [Tracker](#tracker-usage) component shows the value associated with the current mouse location of the axes to which it is assigned.
+4. The optional [Tooltip](#tooltip-usage) component shows the `TooltipContent` for the datum under the mouse cursor.
+Each plot type has a default tooltip content component ([ScatterPlotTooltipContent](#scatterplot-tooltip-usage), [RasterPlotTooltipContent](#rasterplot-tooltip-usage), [BarPlotTooltipContent](#barplot-tooltip-usage), [PoincarePlotTooltipContent](#poincareplot-tooltip-usage)).
+5. The `Plot` component displays the data.
+Currently, there are four plot components: [ScatterPlot](#scatter-plot-usage), [RasterPlot](#raster-plot-usage), [BarPlot](#bar-plot-usage), and [PoincarePlot](#poincare-plot-usage).

+### [&#10514;](#content) <span id="axes">capabilities</span>
+Charts can have multiple x-axes and y-axes, and these axes can have different scales.
+Time series can be assigned to an axis or use the default one.
+Currently, there are continuous and ordinal (category) axes.
+Continuous axes are available with all the scales supported by [d3](https://d3js.org) (for example, linear scales, logarithmic scales, and power scales).

+Each plot type comes with a default tooltip and tooltip content.
+However, you can customize the tooltip and tooltip content to suit your needs.

+The charts are designed to be responsive to changes in size, for example, to support window resizing.

+With `stream-charts` you can display initial (static) data as well as live data from an [Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable).

 All aspects of the `Charts` style are exposed allowing you to use your favorite frameworks theme provider, or none at all.

-`Charts` provide zooming and panning can be enabled or disabled.
+`Charts` provide zooming and panning that can be enabled or disabled.
 And zooming is set to use a modifier key by default so that it doesn't interfere with normal scrolling.

+### [&#10514;](#top) <span id="content">rendering performance</span>
+Charts can easily ingest and plot new data for about 100 time-series every 25 ms.

 When using lower update frequencies, such as < 250 ms, and data updates are sparse, you can set an update cadence so that the plot's time smoothly scrolls, rather than updating only when new data arrives.

 `Charts` can have a data TTL (time-to-live) to drop older data to allow long-running streams of data.
 With the data-update callback you can capture that data and store it in local storage, memory, or a location of your choice.

-### project status
+To achieve this type of performance, the charts:
+1. accept an [rxjs](https://rxjs-dev.firebaseapp.com) [Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable) as the source of the time-series data, and
+2. are implemented using [d3](https://d3js.org) SVG elements wrapped in [react](https://reactjs.org) functional components, and
+3. keep chart updates outside [react](https://reactjs.org)'s render cycle.

+### [&#10514;](#top) <span id="content">project status</span>
 The following plots are currently available:

 1. **Scatter Plot**: for plotting time-series data.